Romance novelist knows best — Nora Roberts on writing

 First a confession: I have never read any of Nora Roberts’s novels.
 It’s not that they’re hard to find.
 She highlights five “New Releases” on her website.
 Five.
 Most authors struggle to turn out one book a year.
-But I’ve never read even one, so I am in no position to comment on her craft.
+But I’ve never read even a page of hers, so I am in no position to comment on her craft.

 Her dedication, on the other hand, well that impressed the hell out of me.
 Roberts managed to dispense some excellent advice in between quips on the NPR show Wait Wait…Don’t Tell Me.
 Host Peter Sagal asked her if she ever suffered from writer’s block.